DarssiniRamesh/event-manager-platform-128324/event_management_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Project Structure Clarification

+- The React application source lives under `src/`.
+- Screens are placed in `src/pages/<ScreenName>/` and each page keeps:
+  - `<ScreenName>.jsx` (component implementation)
+  - `index.js` (re-export)
+  - any `*.module.css` used by the component
+- Duplicate wrapper files like `<ScreenName>.js` or `.map` artifacts are removed to avoid overwrites.
+- The `assets/` directory at the repository root contains reference-only HTML/CSS extracts from design tools (Figma).
+These files are NOT imported by the React app and should not be modified to implement features.
+Use them only as visual references.

 ## Customization

 ### Colors